 “The building and the land it sits on belongs to Hamilton Industries.
 I bought it yesterday.”
-He smiles genuinely, eyes lighting up reflecting his happiness.
+He smiled genuinely, eyes lighting up reflecting his happiness.
 “It is yours, Celina.
 Make it what you want, tear down the building, build a new one, remodel that one, it doesn’t matter.
 The land is yours, the building is yours.

 “You would not believe the hoops that man tried to make me jump through.
 I suppose he didn’t care who I was.
 Rather foolish of him.
 I was willing to be generous until the bastard tried to get greedy.”
-Peter’s eyes glint like steel.
+Peter’s eyes glinted like steel.
 “Anyhow, live your dream and… well…

 “Please, just tell Aemilia that I love her.
 I never stopped loving her.
 In my safety deposit box, along with Tiana’s trinkets there is a ring, a modest little thing that I bought years ago.
 Back before she knew my last name, back when we were just Aemilia and Pete.
-Take it to her and tell her…” Celina sets a comforting hand on her mother’s shoulder as quiet tears fall from Aemilia’s eyes.
+Take it to her and tell her…” Celina set a comforting hand on her mother’s shoulder as quiet tears fall from Aemilia’s eyes.
 He looks at the camera with pleading eyes.
 “Tell her I’m sorry.”